sschmid/pw-terminal-password-manager/README.md

 To avoid password prompts that can interrupt scripts, you can provide passwords via `STDIN`.

+> [!CAUTION]
-> ⚠️ Warning: Avoid providing passwords in plain text, because they can be exposed in process listings, shell history, logs, and through insecure network transmissions, making them vulnerable to theft or misuse.
+> Avoid providing passwords in plain text, because they can be exposed in process listings, shell history, logs, and through insecure network transmissions, making them vulnerable to theft or misuse.
 Instead, use secure methods like environment variables to protect sensitive information.

 ```bash
 echo "${MY_PASSWORD}" | pw init ~/secrets.kdbx